 Pt.
-I think that as a young man, while in university, I did have a long recovery from mono, as it was called and spent almost a week in the infirmary because of fatigue.
+I think that as a young man, while in university, I did have a long recovery from mono, as it was then called and spent almost a week in the infirmary because of fatigue.

 Dr. Would you give me permission to have a surgical biopsy of the sinus cavity.’